Warm inflation with a heavy QCD axion: Towards warm inflation with QCD sphaleron heating

 We use PyR@TE~\cite{Sartore:2020gou} to compute the renormalisation group evolution (RGE) at three-loop order for the gauge couplings and at two-loop order for the Yukawa and Higgs quartic couplings.
-Our RGE is initialized at $\mu=m_t$ with relevant inputs given by~\cite{ParticleDataGroup:2022pth} $m_H = 125.25 \pm 0.17$ GeV, $m_W = 80.377 \pm 0.012$ GeV, $\alpha_S(m_Z) = 0.1180 \pm 0.0009$, and a conservative\footnote{ An additional uncertainty on $m_t$ arises from the interpretation of the top mass parameter $m_t^\text{MC}$ extracted in direct measurements as the pole mass, which differ by non-perturbative effects~\cite{Nason:2017cxd,Hoang:2020iah,ParticleDataGroup:2022pth}.
-This theoretical uncertainty is estimated to be of order $0.5- 1 \, \text{GeV}$, which could expand our SM parameter space into the VLF region shown in Fig.~\ref{fig:parameterspace}. } $m_t = 172.69 \pm 0.3$ GeV from direct measurements, all converted to $\overline{\textrm{MS}}$ inputs using the results of~\cite{Buttazzo:2013uya}.
+Our RGE is initialized at $\mu=m_t$ with relevant inputs given by~\cite{Workman:2022ynf} $m_H = 125.25 \pm 0.17$ GeV, $m_W = 80.377 \pm 0.012$ GeV, $\alpha_S(m_Z) = 0.1180 \pm 0.0009$, and a conservative\footnote{ An additional uncertainty on $m_t$ arises from the interpretation of the top mass parameter $m_t^\text{MC}$ extracted in direct measurements as the pole mass, which differ by non-perturbative effects~\cite{Nason:2017cxd,Hoang:2020iah,Workman:2022ynf}.
+This theoretical uncertainty is estimated to be of order $0.5- 1 \, \text{GeV}$, which could expand our parameter space to lower reheating temperatures. } $m_t = 172.69 \pm 0.3$ GeV from direct measurements, all converted to $\overline{\textrm{MS}}$ inputs using the results of~\cite{Buttazzo:2013uya}.
 For simplicity, we only include the top Yukawa coupling since the others are negligibly small corrections by comparison.
 At high scales, we may neglect the quadratic term in the Higgs potential and write the effective potential as~\cite{Buttazzo:2013uya}

 where $\lambda_H$ is the running Higgs quartic coupling and $\lambda_\text{eff}^{(n)}$ is the $n$-loop correction, which combine into the effective quartic coupling $\lambda_\text{eff}$.
 The prefactor accounts for the running of the Higgs field itself, with $\Gamma(h) = \int_{m_t}^h \gamma(\mu) d \ln(\mu)$ where $\gamma$ is the anomalous dimension for $h$.
 We work up to 2-loop order in the SM effective potential using the results given in Appendix C of~\cite{Buttazzo:2013uya} for $\lambda^{(n)}_\text{eff}$ and $\gamma$.